-During First Quarter 2020, monthly data were collected at monitoring points in Rose Valley.
+During Second Quarter 2021, monthly data were collected at monitoring points in Rose Valley.

 As required by the project's HMMP, GWE drawdown Trigger Levels have been established for certain Rose Valley monitoring wells.
-Revised Maximum Acceptable Drawdown and Drawdown at Cessation of Pumping values were provided in the DBS&A report titled "Third Updated Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company, Hay Ranch Water Extraction and Delivery System" dated August 24, 2017.
+Revised Maximum Acceptable Drawdown and Drawdown at Cessation of Pumping values for April and May 2021 were provided in the DBS&A report titled "Third Updated Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company, Hay Ranch Water Extraction and Delivery System" dated August 24, 2017.
 Trigger Levels were set based on the maximum annual groundwater extraction rate of 1,611 acre-feet per year (AFY) effective June 1, 2017 to May 31, 2019.
 Trigger levels have remained the same for the current pumping period (June 1, 2019 to May 31, 2021).

-Based on the manual DTW data collected by TEAM in February and March 2020, the water level at the Lego Well (RV-140) was measured in exceedance of its Trigger Level.
+Based on the manual DTW data collected by TEAM in April, and May 2021, the water levels at the Lego Well (RV-140) and Cinder Road (RV-150) were measured in exceedance of their respective Trigger Levels.
 No action is required other than notification, until two triggers are exceeded by 0.25 feet or more.